AlexanderWagnerDev/wp-plugins-updater/README.md

 ## Installation

-1. Download the latest `awdev-plugin-updater.zip` from [Releases](https://github.com/AlexanderWagnerDev/wp-plugins-updater/releases).
+1. Download the latest `awdev-plugins-updater.zip` from [Releases](https://github.com/AlexanderWagnerDev/wp-plugins-updater/releases).
 2. In WordPress go to *Plugins → Add New → Upload Plugin* and select the ZIP.
 3. Activate the plugin.
 4. Open *Settings → AWDev Plugins Updater* — DarkAdmin is already registered automatically.